kadenloth/LokCloudBot/README.md

 It will ask you to create a new username and password.
 You can select any username and password, but make sure you remember the password.

 ## Opening WSL terminal in the user directory
 You can open WSL via powershell by typing `wsl` or via start menu.
+If you have other WSL distros, start by running `wsl -d Ubuntu`.

 After you start WSL you should see your username and PC name in green (e.g. `myuser@DESKTOP:~$`).

-Always make sure you are in the home directory (`~`).
-If it shows the `/mnt/wsl/...` path after your username and PC name, run `cd` to go to the home directory.
+Make sure you are in the home directory (`~`).
+If it shows the `myuser@DESKTO:/mnt/wsl/...` or other path, run `cd` to go to the home directory.
+You can also start using `wsl --cd ~`

 ## Install bot and dependencies